Why are my digital photograph files so huge while photos on other Web sites are much smaller?

 This smaller image size reduces the file size by a factor of two!

-If your scanner is creating 100-kilobyte files, then your scanner is probably producing images in an uncompressed or slightly compressed JPEG format.
+scanner is creating 100-kilobyte files, then your scanner is probably producing images in an uncompressed or slightly compressed JPEG format.
 Using a program like Paint Shop Pro, you can open the image and re-save it at a different compression ratio to shrink the file size significantly.